theonize/Currier/Studies/Identity Crisis/Main.md

 Jacob is, understandably, shaken and irate.
 However, Jacob does wed Rachel a week later and agrees to a subsequent 7 year contract- which he fulfills.
 He has the underrowing of God's Spirit and the reminder of a promise of well-being.
+Laban is like a mirror to Jacob: he reveals unsavory parts of his character.
+Jacob's nature does not fundamentally change, rather it matures.
+These events serve to shape his identity.

+  The womb war ensures.
+Jacob loves Rachel but Leah bears him children.
+It is a strange interplay from modern eyes.
+However, the necessity of offspring is fundamental and Jacob understands the importance of them.

+## Genesis 30

+  Jacob works and works.
+Jacob fathers children through his two wives and two slaves.
+We know that, during this time, he also worked as a shepherd of Laban's flocks.
+It is interesting that Jacob is portrayed as a passive participant in the womb wars- he goes to whichever bed he is directed.
+This is a departure from the patriarchal cultural norm: Jacob's women have a higher place in his household than is typical (he learned this from his father and grandfather.)

+  Jacob grows.
+Jacob communicates to Laban his desire to leave.
+Laban balks and they strike a deal where Jacob will receive any discolored livestock from the flock.
+Laban promptly removes all discolored livestock and moves them away, attempting to force Jacob to stay.
+However, Jacob's flocks bear discolored offspring anyway; he specially waters them to attain this effect.
+So, we see the providence propogation of the genes favorable to Jacob.
+The effect is so monumental that Jacob becomes rich and his cousins accuse him of, somehow, cheating the system.

+At this point we can look back and see how God has shaped Jacob through the years.
+Only Providence can change a person's identity.
+Only Providence can give talents to a person.
+However, we must also recognize that knowledge and skills are developing through life experience.
+From these come wisdom and aptitude that allow us to apply our nature to reality.

+This is why is it nonsense to say things like, "I am a natural-born leader."
+Leadership prowess may, very well, depend on natural charisma, intellect, and speech-quality but involves many other skills which can only be developed over time.
+When undeveloped people are thrust into leadership too soon because of their natural abilities they tend to flounder or mis-lead because they lack the wisdom and aptitude necessary for the job.

+This is also why it is nonsense to say, "I identify as <something>."
+We cannot change our identity simply by stating it.
+Our identiy is defined by experience and genetics.
+To say "I am a male" is to perceive that my genetics correspond with those defined as male.
+To say "I am American" is to perceive that my birthplace is commensurate with those denoting such citizenship.

+Without this understanding it is impossible for us to know our identity.
+It is a thing to be grasped, not a thing to be placed.
+It is a thing that is created, not a thing that we make.
+In understanding our identity we see that providence is, indeed, the interplay between the actions of multiple beings: many created, one preeminent.
+We can also come to a deeper understanding of what God meant in declaring Hisself "I Am".
+God is what He is, we are what fundamentals and activity have made us.

+# Genesis 31

+  Jacob seeks council.
+Upon God's prompting Jacob plans his departure and seeks council from his wives.
+Laban's machinations have alienated his daughters.
+So, their faith in Jacob has been solidified.
+Jacob's leadership ability has culminated in the acquisition of wealth and the building of a strong household (though not without it's flaws.)
+Jacob's ultimate separation from Laban, whom he enriched, was capped by worship through an acknowledgment of God as "the Fear of Isaac" and a sacrifice.
+This is a stark contrast to his separation from Esau, whom he left enraged and blubbering.

+# Genesis 32

+  Jacob feared his brother.
+This is why he sends messengers ahead with gifts to smooth any ruffled feathers.
+He also splits his people to avoid being entrapped.
+He also sends them off in groups so there will time for the others to escape if any are attacked.
+He recognises, v.10, God's incredible blessing throughout and His promise of prosperity.
+However, he still plans pragmatically.
+Jacob's scheming personality now enables him to deal shrewdly with events while still moving the direction God wants him to.

+  Jacob wrestles with God.
+It is notable that Jacob pins the incarnation to demand a blessing.
+God has already offered the blessing so Jacob is on strong footing- the word of God- to demand it.
+Jacob's identity is literally changed via his new name: Israel (meaning "struggles with God".)
+From this point on whenever the man acts in accordance with God he is referred to as Israel, otherwise he is Jacob.

+# Genesis 33

+  Esau loved Jacob.
+Jacob sees Esau approaching and fears him.
+Esau hugs and kisses him and they weep together.
+Jacob buys a new parcel and names it El-Elohe-Israel: God is the God of Israel.
+This hearkens back to his prayer in chapter 28- God has done what He said He would do.
+Jacob has created a place, a heritage, that is literally descriptive of the providence he recognizes in his life.

+# Genesis 34

+  Jacob's daughter is taken.
+Jacob does not act on the news but waits until his sons return.